rajathv7/hongirana/README.md

 ![Practial_PFD](practical_PFD.png)

 ### Charge Pump
 Charge pump is the second block in the PLL which takes the UP and DOWN output of the phase detector and generates an output voltage proportional to the difference between the ON-times of the UP and DOWN signals.
+When the UP signal is HIGH, current must flow into the output node increasing the output voltage.
+When the DOWN signal is HIGH, current must flow from the output node to ground, decreasing the output voltage.